dandaluga/baseball-database/INSTALL.md

 ------

-For whatever reason, the chocolatey install would fail.
-It ran for a while and I suspect it failed when you tried to initialize a new database cluster.
-This error also happened when running the install thru the wizard.
+For whatever reason, the chocolatey installation would fail.
+It ran for a while, and I suspect it failed when you tried to initialize a new database cluster.
+This error also happened when running the installation through the wizard.

 ```
 choco install postgresql17--params '/Password:password'